ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ```

-Also as you can find, we have created asynchronous function (__return async (dispatch, getState) => {__) which awaits on the promise resolve after 200 milliseconds timeout (currently it's a mock, later it will be real POST to the server).
-Then depends if you have provided correct login details, it returns:
+Also as you can find, we have created an asynchronous function (__return async (dispatch, getState) => {__) which awaits on the promise resolve after 200 milliseconds timeout (currently it's a mock, later it will be real POST to the server).
+Then depending on if you have provided correct login details, it returns:
 ```
     }).then(() => {